Photo: Katriina Mäkinen

-Stefan Jarl International Documentary Award is named after the swedish documentary filmmaker that is known for legendary documentaries as Dom kallar oss mods and Ett anständigt liv.
-The award was founded in 2012 with the purpose to highlight the best foreign documentaries from the past year.
-The winner of the Stefan Jarl Int.
-Documentary Award 2016 was Mr Gaga by Tomer Heymann.
-The honorable-award was divided between Flotel Europa by Vladimir Tomić and Pietra Brettkelly’s A Flickering Truth.
+Stefan Jarl International Documentary Award is named after the Swedish documentary filmmaker, known for legendary documentaries such as Dom kallar oss mods/They Call Us Misfits and Ett anständigt liv/A Respectable Life.
+The award was established in 2012 with the purpose to highlight the best foreign documentaries from the past year and the winner receives €2 000.
+The award is presented with support from The Barbro Osher Pro Suecia Foundation.

-The winner 2015 became Ioanis Nuguet with the film Spartacus and Cassandra, 2014 years winner was the amazingly beautiful Stop the Pounding Heart by Roberto Minervini.
-Previous winners are the palestinian documentary 5 Broken Cameras by Emad Burnat and Guy Davidi, which also was nominated for an Academy Award in 2013, and Sarah Polley’s much acclaimed film Stories We Tell.
-The Award is presented with support from The Barbro Osher Pro Suecia Foundation.
+Previous winners are Ioanis Nuguet with the film Spartacus and Cassandra, Stop the Pounding Heart by Roberto Minervini, Palestinian documentary 5 Broken Cameras by Emad Burnat and Guy Davidi, also nominated an an Academy Award in 2013, and Sarah Polley’s much acclaimed film Stories We Tell.

 Tempo Documentary Award

-Tempo Documentary Award is Sweden’s biggest documentary film competition where the winning director is awarded with 75 000 kronor.
-The award is presented with support from the Swedish Film Institute and Stockholm City.
-This year’s winner of Tempo Documentary Award was Martha & Niki by Tora Mkandawire Mårtens.
+Tempo Documentary Award is Sweden’s largest documentary film competition where the winning director receives 75 000 SEK.
+The award is presented with support from the Swedish Film Institute and Influence Film Club.

 Tempo Short Award